-Unusually talented at navigating the lethal Mediterranean Sea, dense in the early 17th century with pirates, British Master of merchant ships, Richard Williams alias Cornish, was one of a handful of ship captains who repeatedly returned from the Mediterranean with his crew and cargo intact.
+Unusually talented at navigating the lethal Mediterranean Sea, notoriously dangerous in the early 17th century from roving pirates, British Master of merchant ships, Richard Williams alias Cornish, was one of a handful of ship captains who repeatedly returned from the Mediterranean with his crew and cargo intact.

 However, a year later, at great risk, four sailors separately, and without knowing others had done the same, insisted publicly that Cornish never should have hanged.
 These men risked their lives speaking out publicly against the colonial Governor (a crime at the time).

 “put to death wrongfully” Richard Williams alias Cornish Executed in Jamestown for “unnatural crimes”(a working book title) is an historical nonfiction account of Richard Williams alias Cornish’s life – based on Arlene’s findings, the first ever about him.